M3MAD-Bench: Multi-Dimensional Evaluation of Multi-Agent Debate Across Domains and Modalities: Introduction

 To address these challenges, we introduce \textbf{M3MAD-Bench}, a unified and extensible benchmark for the systematic evaluation of MAD methods.
-As illustrated by Figure~\ref{fig:main}, M3MAD-Bench is designed around three core ``multi'' dimensions: First, it provides \textit{Multi-Domain coverage} spanning five major domains, specifically knowledge, mathematics, medicine, natural sciences, and complex reasoning, which comprises a total of 13 datasets split into 7 text-only and 6 multimodal datasets.
+As illustrated by Figure~\ref{fig:main}, M3MAD-Bench is designed around three core ``multi'' dimensions.
+First, it provides \textit{Multi-Domain coverage} spanning five major domains, specifically knowledge, mathematics, medicine, natural sciences, and complex reasoning, which comprises a total of 13 representative datasets split into 7 text-only and 6 multimodal datasets, enabling evaluation beyond a narrow set of commonly reused tasks and supports more comprehensive conclusions about MAD behavior.
 Second, it extends \textit{Multi-Modal evaluation} beyond text-only scenarios by incorporating vision--language inputs and systematically evaluating base models with diverse architectures, scales, and modality capabilities, enabling controlled and fair cross-modality comparison.
-Third, it offers \textit{multi-dimensional metrics}, which go beyond accuracy to include cost-related measurements, namely token consumption and inference time.
-Built upon this comprehensive benchmark design, we conduct a systematic assessment of both the effectiveness and efficiency of MAD methods across text-only and multimodal settings, yielding in-depth insights into the key factors governing their performance.
-Besides, we introduce a unified and open-source evaluation codebase to ensure reproducibility and facilitate future research on MAD methods.
+Third, it offers \textit{multi-dimensional metrics} that go beyond accuracy to include cost-related measurements, namely token consumption and inference time, thereby providing a more practical view of performance--cost trade-offs.

-In summary, our contributions are as follows: (1) We systematically review existing MAD research and identify two key limitations: evaluations are fragmented and inconsistent across studies, and assessments are largely confined to single-modality scenarios.
-(2) We introduce M3MAD-Bench, a systematic benchmark for MAD methods that supports multi-domain tasks, multi-modal inputs, and multi-dimensional evaluation, enabling comprehensive and realistic assessment.
-(3) We conduct extensive experiments on this benchmark and provide several insightful findings for further research.